 A non-AP STA that has dot11IRMActivated equal to true and intends to use PASN, i.e., when dot11PASNActivated is true, shall set dot11KEKPASNActivated to true.

-Correct operation of the IRM mechanism depends on all APs in the ESS being configured with dot11IRMActivated set to true.
-Activation of the IRM mechanism needs to be advertised by all APs in an ESS in Beacons and Probe Response frames.
+Correct operation of the IRM mechanism depends on all APs not affiliated with AP MLDs and all AP MLDs in the ESS being configured with dot11IRMActivated set to true.
+Activation of the IRM mechanism needs to be advertised by all APs and AP MLDs through affiliated APs in an ESS in Beacons and Probe Response frames.

 NOTE 1—The criteria and mechanism to distribute IRMs throughout the ESS is out of scope for this standard.

 An IRM is a MAC address that is constructed from the locally administered address space.
-A non-AP STA should construct randomized IRMs according to IEEE Std 802-2014 and IEEE Std 802c-2017.
+A non-AP STA or a non-AP MLD should construct randomized IRMs according to IEEE Std 802-2014 and IEEE Std 802c-2017.

-When associating or authenticating using PASN for the first time to an ESS, the non-AP STA may use any MAC address.
-Each time the non-AP STA associates with an AP in an ESS, it may provide a new IRM to the AP during association.That IRM may be shared with all the APs in the ESS.
+For non-MLO, when associating or authenticating using PASN with an AP in an ESS for the first time, the non-AP STA may use any MAC address.
+Each time the non-AP STA associates with an AP in an ESS, it may provide a new IRM to the AP during association.That IRM may be shared with all of the APs in the ESS.
 The non-AP STA may then use that IRM as its TA the next time it requests association to any AP in that same ESS.
 The non-AP STA may also use that IRM as its TA for any probes, directed or broadcast, public Action frames, Authentication and (Re)Association frames, that it may transmit when it intends to be identified.

+For MLO, when associating with an AP MLD in an ESS for the first time, the non-AP MLD may use any MLD MAC address.Each time a non-AP MLD associates with an AP MLD in an ESS, it may provide an IRM to the AP MLD during the 4-way handshake or FILS authentication.
+That IRM may be shared with all of the AP MLDs in the ESS.
+A non-AP MLD may set the MLD MAC address field to the IRM in the Probe Request Multi-Link element of multi-link Probe Request frames , and it may set MLD MAC address field to the IRM in the Basic Multi-Link element of Authentication and Association frames that it transmits when it intends to be identified.